Why The Cyclone Beats The Waterfall Every Time

 Technology

-With over 7,000 marketing and sales technology products on the market (and more coming online every day), its important to assess these tools with a solid strategy.
+With over 7,000 marketing and sales technology products on the market (and more coming online every day), it’s important to assess these tools with a solid strategy.
 When clients are looking for guidance around tech products, we apply the same buyer journey methodology and look for tools to automate, improve efficiency around the execution and analyze performance.
 Most importantly, we want tools that help improve performance.

 Everyone needs platform software to do the basics associated with marketing and sales.
 Marketing automation like HubSpot or Marketo/Adobe, CRM like Salesforce or HubSpot and Zendesk or HubSpot for customer service are non-negotiables.
 Everyone needs them.